maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 #### Hierarchical Style Formatting

-There is no set standard to the order/listing of styles, but adopting something makes it easier to understand and find things.
+There is no set standard to the order/listing of styles, but adopting something makes it easier to understand what the style does.

 For example: